Deploy a Micronaut Microservices Application to the Oracle Cloud Infrastructure Kubernetes Service

 To create a container image of the native users microservice named "users", run the following command from the users/ directory:

-Note: If you encounter problems creating a container image, run the following command from the users/target/ directory:
+Note: If you are having issues building a container image, try the following command from the users/target/ directory:

 The Terraform job created a container repository named gdk-k8s/users-oci.